Application for Work Permit

 MOM states employers must send female Work Permit holders for medical screening every 6 months.
 The screening covers pregnancy and infectious diseases such as syphilis, HIV, and tuberculosis.

-If a worker fails the 6ME MOM states the employer must cancel the Work Permit and send the worker home immediately.
+MOM states the employer must cancel the Work Permit and send the worker home immediately.

 Cancellation and Special Pass (end of employment)